raul23/automated-ebook-organization/README.rst

 Introduction
 ============
-In the `first part <https://github.com/raul23/ebooks-classification-part1>`_, multiple classifiers were tested on three datasets of ebooks text of different size.
+In the `first part <https://github.com/raul23/ebooks-classification-part1>`_, multiple classifiers were tested on three datasets of ebook text of different size.
 The classification task consisted in determining what topic each ebook belong to (e.g. algorithms, magnetism, statistics).

 The ``SGDClassifier`` was the model that gave the best ...